sigmaister/copy_CollapsOS/recipes/rc2014/README.md

 * [Assembling binaries](zasm/README.md)
 * [Interfacing a PS/2 keyboard](ps2/README.md)

-## Goal
+## Recipe

-Have the shell running and accessible through the Serial I/O.
+The goal is to have the shell running and accessible through the Serial I/O.

-## Pre-collapse

 You'll need specialized tools to write data to the AT28 EEPROM.
 There seems to be many devices around made to write in flash and EEPROM modules, but being in